formerredbeard/arduino-sauna-control/readme.md

  Known Issues:
 ----
 - Temp in Sauna can crest 5F or more above the set temp due to the latent heat in the heaters.
+- The time for the Sauna to cool to below the set temperature may be too long resulting in the heaters having cooled too much.
+This causes a severe time lag in coming back up to temperature as the sauna continues to drop in temperature.
+Hence the need for the heater control logic to be improved as mentioned above.

 Acknowledgements:
 ----
-- A little code came from the arduino-sauna project posted by https://github.com/Kobra/arduino-sauna
+- A very small portion of code was copied from the arduino-sauna project posted by https://github.com/Kobra/arduino-sauna
 - Some code was brought in and modified from sample code for the LCDKeypad at https://www.dfrobot.com/wiki/index.php/Arduino_LCD_KeyPad_Shield_(SKU:_DFR0009)#Sample_Code